DXgovernance/davi-monorepo/README.md

 ## Develop

 To run project locally you need to compile contracts, run hardhat node from dev-scripts, run subgraph docker, create/deploy local subgraph and run davi-frontend.
 To do this you can do it in separate terminals or run `pnpm dev` from root project.
-See `turbo.json` for turbo config
+See `turbo.json` for turbo config.

+When the subgraph has been generated, go to the `davi`-folder and run `pnpm build-graph-client` and a folder named `.graphclient` will be generated.

 ### Issues: